-Scholars will participate in a two-year training course and will be selected based on a competitive application process in which academic qualifications, career goals, and the quality of the training environment will be important considerations for funding.
+Scholars participate in a two-‐year training course and will be selected based on a competitive application process in which academic qualifications, career goals, and the quality of the training environment will be important consideration for funding.

-In addition to the required CER core curriculum and career development components, scholars will choose one of three different training tracks.
+In addition to the required CER core curriculum and career development components, scholars have chosen one of three different training tracks.
 Each track is founded on the scholar’s prior experience and training (e.g., MD vs. PhD) and individual learning needs, and has its own requirements.

 - Ability to commit to all requirements of the training

 - Hold an M.D., D.O., or Ph.D. in an appropriate discipline, with completion of at least one year of residency training and achievement of medial licensure (if applicable).